Marlon Simon and The Nagual Spirits

 Looking to expand the pre-established relation with French musicians, Marlon decided to go further and expand using music as universal language and started a long term research on French and Venezuelan folkloric music.
 This research, funded by several arts organization of south central France opened the opportunity to discover similarities found on the rhythmic pattern between French and Venezuelan music, which suggested the creation of a new project blending both cultural traditions.
 The simple Folkloric French melodies are no longer an obstacle during the creation of new compositions when Marlon begins using jazz as a catalytic element in the creation process, resulting on a new repertoire of excellent compositions presented on his album: The Venezuelan French Project.

-Marlon Simon Latin Jazz French Project
+Marlon Simon and The Latin Jazz Project

 Inspired by the music of Nagual Spirits, French percussionist Marc Glomeau invited Marlon Simon to visit France and present Latin Jazz workshops and seminars to professional French musicians.
 This was the seed for later forming the Latin Jazz French project and produce a live concert CD featuring a team of the best Jazz musicians in France.